i4isaactan/RAiD-tech-assignment/task4/README.md

-# Solution Architecting: Capgemini National Day Parade 2023 Web Application
+# Solution Architecting: National Day Parade 2023 Web Application

 ## Introduction

-As part of the Capgemini National Day Parade 2023 project, I was tasked with designing an AWS architecture to host their web application, which consists of a React frontend, a NodeJS backend, and a Postgres database.
+As part of the  National Day Parade 2023 project, I was tasked with designing an AWS architecture to host their web application, which consists of a React frontend, a NodeJS backend, and a Postgres database.
 Below, I will detail the architecture I designed and how it aligns with the six pillars of the AWS Well-Architected Framework.

 ## Architecture Overview